Educational Psychology Master of Arts:

 - Measurement and assessment positions in industry, business or school systems

-View a Recorded Information Session
+View an Information Session

 Academic Program Coordinator Marilyn Welsh hosted an online information meeting covering program details, application steps and questions from potential students.
 The presentation has chapter titles so you can choose which portions you would like to view (total running time is 29:38).
 You may need to complete the Wimba Setup Wizard if you have not attended a Wimba online meeting before.